-For most insurance and reinsurance companies, the most significant judgement made by management is the estimation of loss and loss adjustment expense reserves.
+For most insurance and reinsurance companies, the most significant judgement made by management is the estimation of losses and loss adjustment expenses.
 The estimation of the ultimate liability arising from claims made under insurance and reinsurance contracts is a critical estimate for the Company particularly given the nature of the business written.